mfbliposome/ActiveLearning_Campaign/README.md

 -  next plan for the experiment (e.g. 'dispense_df_20240416.xlsx'),
 -  constructed model for current datapool,
 -  turbidity data,
+-  cvc data
 -  Original microscopy image and vesicles detection results.
-These data files can be downloaded from [zenodo link]
+These data files can be downloaded from [[\usepackage{xurl} % for breaking long URLs](https://doi.org/10.5281/zenodo.12522610)]